dullage/Home-AssistantConfig/readme.md

 Some highlights of our setup in no particular order:

 * Google Home Minis for voice control and voice notifications (Google Cast) in most areas of the house.
-* Chromecase Audios for whole house audio.
+* Chromecast Audios for whole house audio.
 * Most house lights controllable via Home Assistant (a mix of Hue, Sonoff and WS2812 LED strips).
 * Nest Thermostat.
 * Broadlink RM Mini IR blaster for AV control.
 * Motion detection for some lighting effects (Xiaomi Motion Sensors).
 * The heating turns itself off as we goto bed (**/automations/bedtime.yaml** or **/scripts/alexaRoutines.yaml**:alexa_goodnight).
 * All lights turn off if everyone leaves the house.
 Lights turn on (at night) when someone comes home (/automations/locationLights.yaml).
-* ESP8266 controlled ceiling lights (see [this post](https://community.home-assistant.io/t/esp8266-sonoff-controlled-ceiling-lights/24141)).
+* ESP8266 controlled ceiling lights (see [this forum post](https://community.home-assistant.io/t/esp8266-sonoff-controlled-ceiling-lights/24141)).
 * Double toggle a wall switch to perform a special function e.g. turn off every light on that floor (see [this repo](https://github.com/Dullage/SwitchedSonoffSimple) and **/automations/switchDoubleToggles.yaml**).
 * iOS notifications when the doorbell is pressed (**/automations/doorbell.yaml**).
+These include a video of the person walking up the path (see [this forum post](https://community.home-assistant.io/t/blink-camera-as-video-doorbell/65844)).
 * iOS notifications if we both leave the house but a door is left open (**/automations/locationDoorWarning.yaml**).

 # Screenshots